Shane32/SharedWorkflows/deploy-azurestorage.md

 - The workflow expects an artifact containing the built static content to be available from a previous job.
 - Uses AzCopy's sync command with `--delete-destination` which defaults to `true` but can be overridden as needed.
 - Requires appropriate Azure RBAC permissions for the provided service principal (Client ID) to manage blob storage.
+- The `permissions: id-token: write` is required for Azure deployment workflows to enable OIDC authentication with Azure.